astronomer/astro-docs/ac/next/02_production-core.md

    PATH=$PATH:/home/astro/airflow-venv/bin
    ```

-   If you have a config setting that doesn't change from machine-to-machine or environment-to-environment, you can instead place it in `airflow.cfg` in your Airflow home deployment step.
+   If you want to configure an environment variable that applies to all of your machines, you can instead place it in `airflow.cfg` in your Airflow home deployment step.
+For more information, read the Apache Airflow documentation on [Setting Configuration Options](https://airflow.apache.org/docs/apache-airflow/stable/howto/set-config.html).

 ### F. Configure Airflow for Database Access

-Airflow needs to be told where its metadata DB lives, as well as which user to connect as, by setting additional Environment Variables.
-To do so, add the following to your `/etc/default/astronomer-core` file:
+Airflow needs to be connected to the meta database and `airflow` user via Environment Variables.
+To do this, add the following to your `/etc/default/astronomer-core` file:

 For Local Executor: